dernasherbrezon/apt-man/README.md

   * Save .deb files.
 Simply upload multiple .deb files into APT repository.
   * Cleanup repository.
 Delete unused files from APT repository.
   * Delete packages.
 Some packages can be no longer needed into the repository or moved somewhere else.
+  * Delete whole architecture from the repository.
+  * Re-create GPG signing information
+  * Validate repository.
+Checks for no broken links, valid file sizes and GPG signatures
   * Support [by-hash](https://wiki.ubuntu.com/AptByHash) in APT repositories.

 # Extending